cdozdil/OptiScaler/Spoofing.md

 ### NVAPI
 For spoofing NVAPI calls nvapi-dummy can be used.
 Mod tries to implement most used calls and respond to almost all calls.
 ##### Usage
+Just put `nvapi64.dll` next to OptiScaler and set `OverrideNvapiDll=true` from `nvngx.ini`.
+This only works when OptiScaler is working as non-nvngx (not as `nvngx.dll`).

+For using without OptiScaler:

 You need to put `nvapi64.dll` file to your `%WINDIR%\System32` but **be careful!**
 * If you are an NVidia user **backup your original file** and restore after mod usage is over.
 * Do not use this mod with online games, it might cause anti cheat issues or banning.